kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 * If one volume fails to be added, it should not affect it if it is used by a pod, but there will be error messages.
 * Removing a PVC from a VolumeGroup will trigger the external-provisioner and the VolumeGroup controller as well.

-#### Phase 2: Create VolumeGroup from VolumeGroupSnapshot
+#### Phase 2: Create VolumeGroup from VolumeGroupSnapshot or another VolumeGroup

 This is in Phase 2 so won't be discussed in detail here.
 Creating a new volume group from an existing group snapshot will be supported in Phase 2 if the CSI driver supports VOLUME_GROUP_FROM_GROUP_SNAPSHOT capability.
 As a result, PVCs will be created from source snapshots and placed in a new volume group.

 #### Pre-provisioned VolumeGroup

 Admin can create a VolumeGroupContent, specifying an existing VolumeGroupHandle in the storage system and specifying a VolumeGroup name and namespace.
-Then create a VolumeGroup that points to the VolumeGroupContent name.
+Then the user creates a VolumeGroup that points to the VolumeGroupContent name.

-The VolumeGroup controller will retrieve all volumeHandles in the VolumeGroup from the CSI driver, create PVs pointing to the volumeHandles, and create PVCs pointing to the PVs.
+Admin will retrieve all volumeHandles in the VolumeGroup from the storage system, create PVs pointing to the volumeHandles.
+Then the user creates PVCs pointing to the PVs.

 ### Create VolumeGroupSnapshot